chapter two

 • Using Anaconda

-• Creating virtual environments using conda
+• Creating virtual environments with conda

 • Using GPU in the pipeline() function

-• Using the Hugging Face Hub package Setting up the Development Environment
+• Using the Hugging Face Hub package

-Jupyter Notebook is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
-It's widely used in data science, scientific research, machine learning, and education due to its interactive and exploratory nature.
+In chapter 1, you saw some of the exciting projects you will be creating throughout this book using the Hugging Face pretrained models and services such as AutoTrain.
+The main programming language you’ll be using is Python, and you’ll also be using my favorite IDE, Jupyter Notebook.
+Jupyter Notebook is an open source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
+It’s widely used in data science, scientific research, machine learning, and education due to its interactive and exploratory nature.
+In the following sections, you’ll learn how to set up Jupyter Notebook and create a virtual environment to work with all the examples in this book.

 2.1 Downloading Anaconda

-2.1.1 Creating Virtual Environments
+2.1.1 Creating virtual environments

 2.1.2 Starting Jupyter Notebook

-2.2 Installing the Transformers Library
+2.2 Installing the Transformers library

 2.2.1 Support for GPU

-2.2.2 Using GPU in the Pipeline object
+2.2.2 Using GPU in the pipeline object

-2.3 Installing the Hugging Face Hub Package
+2.3 Installing the Hugging Face Hub package

-2.3.1 Downloading Files
+2.3.1 Downloading files

 2.3.2 Using the Hugging Face CLI

-2.4 Summary
+Summary